 I wish I could believe that there wasn’t a time I was one of those awed civilians completely unaware of what selfless service it was to choose to go to war repeatedly for those at home and those around the world living under oppressive regimes, but I think it’s far too optimistic to believe that of myself.
 Fifteen years ago, I was perfectly happy to enjoy freedom provided by those who served but I myself was unhappy that my brother was one.
 One day I will tell the story about who I met and how I was changed by listening to stories not unlike those I now tell.
 Someday.

 Now I know what it takes to be broken and to choose not only to put oneself back together but to choose to go back to the breaking point again and again because of a belief that doing so may make the world better, safer, more peaceful even if only for a short time.
 Now I see the costs of my freedom reflected in so many military men and women who carry a decade, two, or three of war with them everyday, epitomizing the kintsukuroi life.
+I see the cost in myself and my life.

 I am grateful to have learned to hear the stories and to have a meager understanding of the weight of what has been accomplished by those who choose to be broken for us.
 I wish I could go back and hear each of the stories again, recalling every detail, so I could write them down to share with the world.
 The stories of those who have served need to be remembered and told so that those who will never go to war can understand why it is important to do at times and why their freedoms are precious.
 For now, I will satisfy myself with telling the stories of those who will share them with me, and the story of my husband and I.